OWASP/samm/v2.0/beta/core/operations/o-incident-management.md

 ## Maturity 2
 ### Activity
+Security incident response process is formally established and documented.
+The documentation should include information like:

+* Most probable/common scenarios of security incidents and high-level instruction how to handle them.
+For such scenarious, also public knowledge about possibly relevant 3rd-party incidents should be used
+* Rules for triaging the incident
+* Rules for involvement of different stakeholders, e.g. senior management, Public Relations, Legal, privacy, Human Resources, External (law enforcement) Authorities, Customers

+Knowledgeable and properly trained staff should be available also outside of business hours with defined time to action.
+Both hardware and software tools should be kept up to date and ready to be used anytime.
+War room should be defined for cases when needed.

-Process for incident response is established.
-The process includes a policy for carrying out RCAs with the goal of improving both detection and response process.
+The process should also include a policy for carrying out root cause analysis with the goal of improving both detection and response process.

 ### Maturity Questions
 #### Q 1
-Are project stakeholders aware of relevant security disclosures related to their software projects?
+Is the incident respone process including most probable scenarios documented and known?

+**Answer Options**
+SAMMQA-C:

+- No
+- Yes, a small percentage are/do
+- Yes, at least half of them are/do
+- Yes, the majority of them are/do

+#### Q 2
+Is knowledgeable personnel available also outside of business hours?

+**Answer Options**
+SAMMQA-C:

+- No
+- Yes, a small percentage are/do
+- Yes, at least half of them are/do
+- Yes, the majority of them are/do

+#### Q 3
+Are RCAs carried out according to the defined process?

 **Answer Options**
 SAMMQA-C: